Yunus Tuncel (Editor-in-Chief)

 Pablo Ceja is a writer and artist based in New York City.

-Seth Binsted studied philosophy in the graduate department at Stony Brook University, and will begin teaching at James Madison University starting fall 2021.
+Seth Binsted studied philosophy in the graduate department at Stony Brook University and has been teaching at James Madison University since fall 2021.
 His academic work has focused on both Nietzsche and phenomenological philosophy.
 He also works as a photographer and visual artist, and in both areas he is primarily interested in the variegated intersections between philosophy and the imagination.
 More specifically, his research has focused on aesthetics and architecture, technology, and animals.

 Qingzhi Xu is an undergraduate student at New York University.
 He is currently working on majors in Mathematics and Economics as well as a minor in Philosophy.
 He has a vast array of interests, including Nietzschean philosophy, metaphysics, and eastern philosophy.